google/earthenterprise/docs/geedocs/5.3.2/sources/answer/fusionTutorial/createMapDB.rst.txt

       Deploying the Google Base Map involves adding it when you build your map database.

-      .. rubric:: To build your map database to include the Google Base
+      .. rubric:: To build your map database to include the Google Base Map
-         Map:

       #.
 Select **Asset Manager** from the **Tools** menu.
 The Asset Manager
          appears.